 A Sermon on Isaiah 62:6-7Read more

 In his book, the prophet Isaiah demonstrates deep concern for the City of God.
-In this sermon on Exodus 33:18-23, Dr. Martyn Lloyd-Jones stresses that today Christians should be just as concerned for the Church and God’s people.
-Do we realize what the Church is?
-She is the bride of Christ, the City of God, and His dwelling place.
-He suggests that if we don’t have the same concern Isaiah had, perhaps it is because we don’t possess the right conception of the Church.
-And if we don’t, we cannot love it the way Christ does.
-But what we see in the life of Isaiah is a burdened heart; a heart broken over the state of the remnant of God’s people.
+In this sermon on Isaiah 62:6–7 titled “Revival Sermon: Praying for the Power,” Dr. Martyn Lloyd-Jones stresses that today Christians should be just as concerned for the church and God’s people.
+The church is the bride of Christ, the City of God, and His dwelling place.
+He suggests that if Christians don’t have the same concern Isaiah had, perhaps it is because they don’t possess the right conception of the church.
+And if they don’t, they cannot love it the way Christ does.
+Isaiah has a burdened heart; a heart broken over the state of the remnant of God’s people.
 He prays to the Lord and pleads with the people to remember His goodness and mercy.
-When the Church seems to be only a remnant, weak and small, we must remember that she is a holy people; the place where God dwells.
-Dr. Lloyd-Jones points out a few areas we must act upon our concern for the Church such as doctrine, prayer, and evangelism.
-He reminds us to pray for revival and encourage others to do the same.
-In doing so, we are to remind God of His own promises and what He has said about Zion, the City of David, and His Church.
+When the church seems to be only a remnant, weak and small, Christians must remember that she is a holy people; the place where God dwells.
+Dr. Lloyd-Jones points out a few areas where Christians must act upon their concern for the church such as doctrine, prayer, and evangelism.
+He reminds to pray for revival and encourage others to do the same.
+In doing so, Christians are to remind God of His own promises and what He has said about Zion, the City of David, and His church.